iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 {% hint style="warning" %}

-Please ote that all failed status - pictured in red in the following diagram - finally lead to `ABORTED`.
+Please note that all failed status - pictured in red in the following diagram - finally lead to `ABORTED`.
 For the sake of simplicity, this final status has not been represented here.

 {% endhint %}